 Does your dog fear fireworks?
 What can you do for a cat or dog scared of fireworks?
+What about earplugs for dogs?
 Cats aren’t immune so New Year’s celebrations, July 4th fireworks, and thunderstorms can turn pets into shivery bundles of fur when BOOMS, bright lights, or even wind and rain noise fill the sky.
 Pets can be scared of all kinds of loud noises, and I get asked for advice all the time.

-I share this information each year in time for July 4 fireworks, but many folks also celebrate the New Year with fireworks.
+I share this information twice a year in time for July 4 fireworks, and the New Year fireworks.
 With the holidays winding down, and a new decade looming, it’s still important to pay attention to pet safety.
 Check out these holiday safety tips that work other times of the year, as well.

 Up to 20 percent of dogs fear noises, and pets scared of thunder also fear fireworks.
 The typical reaction is to hide or run away from scary noises.
 More pets become lost on July 4th than any other day of the year.
 Fireworks fears can destroy your fun holiday celebration, when pets panic, break through windows or escape fences.
 Learn how to find lost pets here.

 I’ve got my furry wonders microchipped, and they wear tags on their collars.
 But in order to be found, the pet has to be willing to come to a stranger.
 Terrified pets don’t think.
 That part of the brain shuts off during panic, and cats may dash through doors or scale fences.
 Frantic pups pull down window blinds, collide with screen doors or crash through windows, while others simply shiver and moan.